UPPCL invites applications for 357 Technician posts; details here

 Candidates can apply for the vacancies on the official website upenergy.in from September 27 to October 19, 2022.

-The Uttar Pradesh Rajya Vidyut Utpadan Nigam Limited (UPRVUNL) has invited online applications for recruitment to the post of Technician (Electrical).
+The Uttar Pradesh Power Corporation Limited (UPPCL) has invited online applications for recruitment to the post of Technician (Electrical).
 Eligible candidates will be able to apply for the vacancies on the official website upenergy.in from September 27 to October 19, 2022.

 The recruitment drive aims to fill up a total of 357 Technician (Electrical) vacancies.